The Imperial Family

 Kiko, Princess Akishino gave birth to a baby boy in September, 2006.
 The baby was named Hisahito.
-He is the first male heir born to the Chrysanthemum Throne in 41 years.
-The birth was seen as denting the hopes of those who wanted to see Princess Aiko as the next heir to ascend the throne.
+He became the first male heir born to the Chrysanthemum Throne in 41 years.
+The birth was seen as denting the hopes of those who wanted to see Princess Aiko as a future heir to ascend the throne.

-A moment of relaxation for the Japanese Imperial Family.
-From left: Princess Masako, Crown Prince Naruhito, The Emperor, Princess Aiko (front), The Empress, Prince Hisahito (front), Prince Akishino, Princess Akishino.
+A moment of relaxation for the Japanese Imperial Family in 2008.
+From left: Princess (Now Empress) Masako, Crown Prince (Now Emperor) Naruhito, The Emperor (Emeritus), Princess Aiko (front), The Empress (Emerita), Prince Hisahito (front), Prince Akishino, Princess Akishino.
 To the rear, Princesses Mako and Kako

 The Emperor and Empress

-Their Imperial Majesties, Emperor Akihito and Empress Michiko
+Their Imperial Majesties, Emperor Emeritus Akihito and Empress Emerita Michiko

-Emperor Akihito (Heisei), who acceded the throne on January 7, 1989, upon the death of his father, the Emperor Hirohito (posthumously Emperor Showa), was born in Tokyo on December 23, 1933 (this date is now a national holiday).
+Former Emperor Akihito (Heisei) acceded the throne on January 7, 1989, upon the death of his father, the Emperor Hirohito (posthumously Emperor Showa).
+He was born in Tokyo on December 23, 1933 (this date thereby becoming a national holiday).
 He graduated from Gakushuin University, the favoured institute for all royals, in 1956.
-In 1959, he married Shoda Michiko (1934~ ) a valedictorian graduate in English Literature of Tokyo's University of the Sacred Heart (Seishin Jyoshi Daigaku).
+In 1959, he married Shoda Michiko (1934- ) a valedictorian graduate in English Literature of Tokyo's University of the Sacred Heart (Seishin Jyoshi Daigaku).

 They have two sons and a daughter whom they raised themselves, contrary to imperial tradition.
-The royal couple have traveled extensively around the world and have many interests.
+The royal couple traveled extensively around the world and were known to have many interests.
 Their shared love of tennis is well known, since they first met on a tennis court.
-To watch the Empress in particular speak is to see the epitome of idealized Japanese womanhood.
+To watch the former Empress in particular speak was to see the epitome of idealized Japanese womanhood.
 Her voice is incredibly soft, her face almost frozen in a semi-smile and her manner exudes poise and refinement.
 A far cry indeed from Japan's aggresive 'obaasans' or Shibuya 'gyals'!

 The Crown Prince and Princess

-For years, the Crown Prince's younger brother, Prince Akishino (who married Kawashima Kiko in 1990), was father to two girls, Princesses Mako and Kako, and no male heir had been born since his birth in November 1965.
-But hopes for an male successor were raised when Princess Kiko's pregnancy with their third child was announced in February 2006.
-A boy was born in September, becoming third in line for the throne after the Crown Prince and his own father.
+For years, the Naruhito's younger brother, Prince Akishino (who married Kawashima Kiko in 1990), was father to two girls, Princesses Mako and Kako, and no male heir had been born since his birth in November 1965.
+But hopes for a male successor were raised when Princess Kiko's pregnancy with their third child was announced in February 2006.
+A boy was born in September, was named Hisahito and became third in line for the throne after Naruhito and his own father.